matrix-org/matrix-spec-proposals/proposals/1708-well-known-for-federation.md

 4. Finally, the server is discovered by looking up an AAAA or A record on the hostname, and taking the default fallback port number of 8448.

-We insert the following between Steps 3 and 4:
+We insert the following between Steps 3 and 4.

-If the SRV record does not exist, the requesting server should make a `GET` request to `https://<server_name>/.well-known/matrix/server`, with normal X.509 certificate validation.
+If the SRV record does not exist, the requesting server should make a `GET` request to `https://<server_name>/.well-known/matrix/server`, with normal X.509 certificate validation, and following 30x redirects.
 If the request does not return a 200, continue to step 4, otherwise:

-XXX: should we follow redirects?

 The response must have a `Content-Type` of `application/json`, and must be valid JSON which follows the structure documented below.
 Otherwise, the